 Surveillance Reports vs. Surveillance Video

-Reports written by private investigators are often based on the investigator’s biased observations.
-In once case, the investigator actually put the following remark into his report, "I believe that the claimant is a sketchy guy that lives literally a few doors down from me (or did) in my apartment complex."
-This so-called "sketchy guy" was a Supervisor of Technical Support for a major corporation and was a former member of the United States Marine Corps Reserve.
-Very often, when you view the actual video, itself, a different picture emerges from what is depicted in the surveillance report.
+Surveillance reports written by private investigators are often based on the investigator’s biased observations.
+But very often, when you view the actual video itself, a different picture emerges from what is depicted in the surveillance report.
+In one case, the investigator actually put the following statement into his report, “I believe that the claimant is a sketchy guy that lives literally a few doors down from me (or did) in my apartment complex.”
+This so-called “sketchy guy” was a Supervisor of Technical Support for a major corporation and a former member of the United States Marine Corps Reserve.

-It should be mentioned that on several occasions, before retaining me, this same client requested copies of the surveillance videotape that had been relied upon to deny his claim.
-The insurer refused to produce it, which clearly violated his administrative due process and ERISA procedural due process rights.
+It should be mentioned that on several occasions before retaining me, this same client requested copies of the surveillance videotape that was relied upon to deny his claim.
+The insurer refused to produce it, which clearly violated his ERISA procedural rights.
 This is not an uncommon experience.
-Insurers frequently withhold things like raw test data and actual video until after a lawsuit was filed.
-(Sometimes, even then, they won’t produce those things without a court order).
-This is done so as to avoid any possibility that the claimant might rebut the self-generated evidence that the insurance company seeks to rely upon.
+Insurers frequently withhold evidence until after a lawsuit was filed.
+(Sometimes, even then, they won’t produce certain things without a court order).
+This is done so as to avoid any possibility that the claimant might rebut the self-generated evidence.

 Combining Surveillance with Events Arranged by the Insurance Company, which Require “Activity”

-It's a bit of a dirty trick, but it is not uncommon for the insurance company to arrange video surveillance of the claimant as he or she travels to and from an Independent Medical Exam (IME), arranged by the insurer.
-The insurance company's hope is that its private investigator will observe some kind of "activity" that its reviewing physicians, and claims personnel can construe in a way that will undermine a claim of disability.
+It's a bit of a dirty trick, but it is not uncommon for an insurance company to arrange video surveillance of the claimant as he or she travels to and from an Independent Medical Exam (IME), arranged by the insurer.
+The insurance company's hope is that its private investigator will observe some kind of “activity” that its reviewing doctors, and claims examiners can construe in a way that will undermine a claim of disability.

-The most egregious use of surveillance I’ve seen was in a case that resulted in a published opinion by the Court.
-In Collins v.
+The most egregious use of surveillance I’ve ever seen was farcical and resulted in some stinging remarks by the judge in a published opinion by the court in the case of Collins v.
 Liberty Life Assur.
 Co. of Boston, 988 F.Supp.2d 1105 (C.D.
-CA 2013), its use was farcical.
-Liberty ordered multiple days of surveillance, which was conducted over 5 days.
+CA 2013).
+Liberty ordered multiple days of surveillance to be conducted over a 5-days period.
 No significant claim-related activity was observed.
-So Liberty arranged for an IME and it was kind enough to also arrange transportation to and from the IME for Mr. Collins and his wife.
-But, oddly, their ride home didn’t show up until an hour after the exam was over, forcing them to stand out on the street and pace back and forth in front of a building in downtown San Francisco on a winter day, while they waited for the ride to show up.
+So Liberty arranged for an IME and was kind enough to also arrange transportation to and from the exam for Mr. Collins and his wife.
+But, oddly, their ride home didn’t show up until an hour after the exam was over, forcing them to stand out on the street and pace back and forth in front of a building in downtown San Francisco on a winter day, while they waited for the ride home.
 Since they had no way of knowing exactly when it would arrive, what else were they supposed to do?

-During the entire hour that they stood in front of the building, a private investigator was parked across the street, shooting videotape of the two of them as they either stood or paced.
-From this observation, the private investigator concluded in his report that Mr. Collins "did not display any restrictions."
-In denying his claim, the claims representative concluded that he was "observed being active".
+During the entire hour that they stood in front of the building, a private investigator was parked across the street with camera rolling, shooting videotape of the two of them as they either stood or paced.
+From this observation, the private investigator concluded in his report that Mr. Collins “did not display any restrictions.”
+In denying his claim, the claims examiner concluded that he was “observed being active".
 A reviewing doctor looked at the video and stated one of the most preposterous medical opinions I’ve seen.
 He concluded:

-However, surveillance is not always a waste of the insurance company's time.
-In a case that I had to decline, the insurer first did a personal interview with the claimant.
+However, surveillance is not always a waste of an insurance company’s time.
+In a case I obviously had to decline, the insurer first did a personal interview with the claimant.
 During that interview, the claimant was observed using braces on his back and knee and a cane for standing and walking.
 The field representative noted these things in his report of that interview.
-Two weeks later the insurer conducted surveillance and the claimant was observed using no assistive devices and supposedly performing activities in excess of what he said he could do.
+Two weeks later the insurer conducted surveillance and he was observed using no assistive devices and supposedly performing activities in excess of what he said he could do.
 He could not explain the reason for this factual discrepancy and that effectively put an end to his LTD claim.

 ERISA Disability Lawyer